 In that setting, my brain is literally overheating, internally.
 The pain is real and physical.

 OK, watched the two minutes?
-Is the child just in need of a better way to cope?
+Is the child just in need of a better way to cope with the sensory pain?
 Suppose we took the child's favourite things away from them, and bribed the child with them so they stayed in the café and behaved nicely?
 The only way they get those favourite things is to do as they are told.
 Endure the pain, little Jonny.
 Endure the sensory hell, little Jonny.
 Behave more nicely, or you don't get the only thing that allows you to cope at all....your favourite things.
 After all, we are not punishing the child (directly).
 (Just coercing them to endure pain in a really non-confrontational way).

 Or is it.

 I do hope that is more clear.
 It's not challenging behaviour.
 It's distress behaviour.
 Be a good carer/parent and stop putting your young person in pain.
 Learn about autism instead.
+Engage with autistic experts.